 There are so many things that can impact an industry.
 For example, changes can occur in regulations, customer preferences, technologies, natural events, even politics.
 All of these can cast an impact on the company’s operations.

-That’s why this isn’t a heads-down position.
+That’s why this isn’t a heads-down executive position.
 You must be aware of what is going on in the world, and how that’s impacting the industry.
 Use the letter you are writing to show that you understand the potential employer’s industry, and current goals and concerns.